vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 183

-Later during Siddhanta Jyotiṣa times the enumeration started with Aśvini bafi Arietis).. and this tis. still reckoned to be the first of the naksatras, although the vernal point has now receded to the Uttdralltādrapada group which should accordingly be taken as the first nakṣatra.
+Later during Siddhānta Jyotiṣa times the enumeration started with Aśvini bafi Arietis).. and this tis. still reckoned to be the first of the naksatras, although the vernal point has now receded to the Uttdralltādrapada group which should accordingly be taken as the first nakṣatra.
 But the change has not been done because the Indian astrologers have failed to correct the calendar for the precession of equinoxes.

 The Chinese start their Hsius with Citrā or a Virginis.
 This refers probably to the time when a Virginis was near the autumnal equinoctial point (285 A.D.).
 The Arabs start their Manzils with B Arietis (Ash-Sharaţāni).